Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: Acknowledgments

 \section{Acknowledgments}

-We acknowledge fruitful discussions with Karlheinz Langanke, David Dean, and Klaus M\o lmer.
-CO thanks Thomas Pappenbrock for suggestions on the current work.
+We acknowledge fruitful discussions with Karlheinz Langanke, David Dean, Klaus M\o lmer and Christopher Gilbreth.
+C\"O thanks Thomas Pappenbrock for suggestions on the current work.
 NTZ would like to thank Niels Leth Gammelgaard, Thomas Kragh, and Mark S. Rudner for enlightening discussion on some linear algebraic details, and David Pekker for reading and commenting on an early draft.
+We thank the referees for comments and suggestions that have improved the presentation and discussion.

 \begin{appendix}